How to deal with challenges in life

 And the end is how I relate to difficulties.

 The eightfold path is at the heart of the middle way, which turns from extremes, and encourages us to seek the simple approach.
 In Buddhism, the eightfold path is meant as a guideline, to be considered, to be contemplated, and to be taken on when, and only when each step is fully accepted as part of the life you seek.
 Buddhism never asks for blind faith, it seeks to promote learning and a process of self-discovery. (sometimes the word right is used instead of wise, it's not to be seen as a judgment, wise is perhaps a word that brings more compassion to the critical mind)

 Approaching every aspect of the practice with curiosity and a sense of search.

-A commitment to cultivate qualities like compassion, generosity and gratitude.
+A commitment to cultivate qualities like compassion, generosity, and gratitude.

-Speaking truthfully, avoiding slander, gossip and abusive speech.
+Speaking truthfully, avoiding slander, gossip, and abusive speech.

 Before speaking check in with yourself; Is it true, Is it kind, Is helpful

-Behaving peacefully and harmoniously; refraining from stealing, killing and overindulgence in sensual pleasure.
+Behaving peacefully and harmoniously; refraining from stealing, killing, and overindulgence in sensual pleasure.
 Contemplated what consequences have our actions?
 For ourselves and others?